-- 3.3.1 Mynydd Maen common is the name used to describe common land areas CL25, CL26, CL27 and CL28. - 3.3.2 Mynydd Maen common extends to 1128.28 hectares situated in a single block as shown on the plan at Appendix 1. - 3.3.3 The common comprises a significant area and is mostly situated on a plateau up to 472 metres above sea level overlooking Cwmbran to the east and Newport to the south.
+- 3.3.1 Mynydd Maen common incorporates common land areas CL25, CL26, CL27 and CL28 as shown edged and hatched dark green on the plan at Appendix 1. - 3.3.2 Mynydd Maen common extends to 1128.28 hectares situated in a single block as shown on the plan at Appendix 1. - 3.3.3 The common comprises a significant area and is mostly situated on a plateau up to 472 metres above sea level overlooking Cwmbran to the east and Newport to the south.

-3.4 Release Land
+3.4 Temporary Construction Area